margaretmf/margaretmf.github.io/resume.md

 ### ACUMEN PLUS
 Systems Practice
 January - May 2019
-* Completing course on systems practice with Acument Plus and participating in group systems practice project for a social justice challenge
+* Completing course on systems practice with Acumen Plus and participating in group systems practice project for a social justice challenge in which we conduct qualitiatve research on a system, develop systems map and systems narratives, and identify leverage points within the system

 <br>